IAmJonoBo/Emperator/docs/reference/governance.md

 - Collect all approved waivers in `contract/exemptions.yaml` with owner, expiry, and mitigation plan.
 - Schedule a recurring review (e.g., monthly) where compliance leads confirm whether exemptions can be retired.
-- Set `emperor check --strict --enforce-expiry` in protected branch pipelines to prevent stale waivers from slipping through.
+- Set `emperator check --strict --enforce-expiry` in protected branch pipelines to prevent stale waivers from slipping through.
-- Export exemption reports via `emperor explain --format json` and feed them into dashboards for executive visibility.
+- Export exemption reports via `emperator explain --format json` and feed them into dashboards for executive visibility.

 ## Audit-ready logging